-“People do not understand how much they are suffering because they have never experienced
+“People do not understand how much

 The other day someone asked me what Mosaic’s mission statement was.